scientific-python/specs/purpose-and-process/index.md

 2. discuss the idea with at least one other member of the ecosystem, or
 3. create a minimal, proof of concept prototype.

-There are several stages that a SPEC undergoes over the course of its development and implementation:
+After being proposed, there are four stages that a SPEC undergoes over the course of its development and implementation:
 **Acceptance**, **Endorsement**, and **Adoption**.
 These stages are described below.

 ## Accept

-The Steering Committee will accept the new SPEC document based on the quality of the proposal and on interest on the [discussion forum](https://discuss.scientific-python.org/c/specs/ideas/9).
+The Steering Committee will accept the new SPEC document based on the quality of the proposal and interest expressed on the [discussion forum](https://discuss.scientific-python.org/c/specs/ideas/9).
 Accepting a SPEC does not mean it is ready for Core Project endorsement or project adoption.
 Often, implementation details will need to be developed and negotiated with projects and will necessarily evolve after the SPEC is accepted.